argonne-lcf/dlio_benchmark/docs/source/config.rst

    * - recovery_rank_shift:
 *    - 0
 *    - Shift the rank ID by recovery_rank_shift to avoid caching effort.
 The default value is 0.
 The suggested value would be ppn (number of processes per node).
+   * - recovery_rank_shift:
+     - False
+     - Whether to synchronize all the ranks after checkpoint write / read or not.
+If this is True, the synchronization time will be included in the overall checkpoint write / read time.
 .. note::

    By default, if checkpoint is enabled, it will perform checkpointing from every epoch.
 One can perform multiple checkpoints within a single epoch,